 High Falls Conservation Area

-I had to start with this conservation area, because it is located a only a few minutes away from my home.
+I had to start with this conservation area, because it is located only a few minutes away from my home.
 This is a place where I spent a lot of time when I was younger.
-I really enjoyed daydreaming on the shore of the Nation River.
+I really enjoyed daydreaming on the shore of the South Nation River.
 Ironically, I haven’t been there since I moved back to Casselman eight years ago.

 The name “High Falls” can be a bit misleading.
 There are no “high falls” at this location.
 On the contrary, the river is rather calm there, as its course is diverted by a weir.
 The place remains interesting, as there are the ruins of an old dam dating from 1910, a dam that allowed the community of Casselman to thrive.
 The conservation area has a boat ramp, pavilion, picnic tables and beautiful tall trees under which I used to love to sit and enjoy the view.